This page contains key dates and timeframes to assist employers with Gender Equality Reporting.

 What happens if the deadline is missed?

-Employers that fail to lodge their report within the lodgement period (or approved extension period) will be non-compliant with the Act and may be named as non-compliant in our Annual Report and/or on our website.
+Employers who fail to lodge their report within the lodgement period (or an approved extension period) will be non-compliant with the Act and may be named as non-compliant in our annual report and/or on our website.

-Important: if the employer is part of a corporate structure and a subsidiary (employing ABN) is non-compliant, that subsidiary’s non-compliance will impact the compliance for the entire corporate structure.
+Important: if the employer is part of a corporate structure and a subsidiary (employing ABN) is non-compliant because they do not lodge their report, that subsidiary’s non-compliance will impact compliance for the entire corporate structure.

-For information about your compliance requirements and consequences of non-compliance, refer to Reporting Compliance.
+For information about your reporting and additional compliance requirements, as well as consequences of non-compliance, refer to Reporting compliance.

 Editing a report after lodgement

-If you lodge your report within the lodgement period (or approved extension period), you will have 28 days to review and amend the report.
+If you lodge your report within the lodgement period or an approved extension period, provided the extension period ends at least four weeks before 31 August, you will have 28 days to review and amend the report.

 - After this 28-day review period, no further edits can be made.